actualmira/evv/README.md

 - `or 1=1` - Always evaluates to TRUE (1=1 is always true)
 - `--` - SQL comment operator that comments out everything after it

-The password check (`AND password='anything'`) is completely ignored because it's commented out.
+The password check (`AND password = '...'`) and the deleted user check (`AND deletedAt IS NULL`) are completely ignored because they're commented out.
 Since `1=1` is always true, the query returns all users, and the application logs me in as the first user in the database (typically the admin).

+**Note:** Even though the password is hashed using `security.hash()`, the SQL injection occurs before the password check is evaluated, making the hashing irrelevant to this attack.

 **Results:**

 ![Admin Access](screenshots/phase1-manual-testing/02-sql-injection-success.png)
 *Successful authentication bypass - gained admin access without valid credentials*